May 25, 2011

 I am writing this blog post this morning from my favorite bar.
 Its 7am, and I’m waiting for them to start serving breakfast.
 According to the sign, it’s the “Best Breakfast in the City” and I’d tend to agree.
 I’ve put a lot of money into this place over my years working here, and it’s been well worth it.

-Eleven years ago this week, I started my career with the service that I currently work for, and it’s been quite the ride.
-When I started, I was 22, and had just finished my paramedic student time.
+Eleven years ago this week, I started my career with the service that I currently work for and it’s been quite the ride.
+When I started I was 22 and had just finished my paramedic student time.
 I was waiting for my test date to come around so I could get myself upgraded and start my career as a paramedic, something that I had dreamed of doing for a long, long time.

 As I stated in a post last week, ten years ago this month, I also graduated college.
 That marked the start of my career as a full-time paramedic.
 My work weeks were 60+ hours long, and I had to work some shifts that was viewed as “less desirable” due to my lack of seniority.
 My very first shift was 3p-11p on Mondays and Tuesdays, and 7p-7a on Fridays and Saturdays.
-The evening crew on my 8 hour shifts were your typical group, not too descript.
+The evening crew on my 8 hour shifts were your typical group, nothing really special.
 We spent our evenings running here and there, and really didn’t have too much contact with each other simply due to the sheer volume of calls that we’d run.
 The group that I got to work with on the weekends though was a different story all together.

 That carried over off the clock too.
 On Tuesday nights, we’d end up at the bar sometime after 10pm and would usually close the place out together too.
 Saturday mornings, we’d all end up here too to enjoy that “Best Breakfast” to share tales of the night before.